A computational pipeline for clustering left atrial appendage morphology via elastic shape analysis: LAA categorization pipeline

-with $\partial_t q(t)$ denoting the derivative of this path with respect to time $t$.
-We refer to the minimization problem in~\eqref{eq:geodesic_dist_parametrized} as the \emph{parametrized matching problem}, where $q_0$ and $q_1$ are called the \emph{source} and \emph{target} surfaces respectively, with $d _G$ being known as the \emph{geodesic distance} between $q_0$ and $q_1$, and where minimizing paths $q(\cdot) \in \mathcal{P}_{q_0}^{q_1}$ (if they exist) are termed \emph{geodesics}.
-The functional being minimized in~\eqref{eq:geodesic_dist_parametrized} is called the \emph{Riemannian energy} of the path $q(\cdot)$, and thus, geodesics can be interpreted as optimal deformations of minimal `energy' between $q_0$ and $q_1$.
-In a Riemannian setting, geodesics and distances obtained via~\eqref{eq:geodesic_dist_parametrized} form the basis of frameworks for the comparison and statistical shape analysis of surfaces, see~\cite{hartman2023elastic}.
+where the infimum is taken over the space of all paths of immersed surfaces connecting $q_0$ and $q_1$, i.e., over all $q(\cdot) \in C^{\infty}([0, 1], \I)$ such that $q(0)=q_0$ and $q(1)=q_1$.
+Note that $\partial_t q(t)$ denotes the derivative of this path with respect to time $t$.
+We refer to minimization problem~\eqref{eq:geodesic_dist_parametrized} as the \emph{parametrized matching problem}, where $q_0$ and $q_1$ are called the \emph{source} and \emph{target} surfaces respectively, with $d _G$ being known as the \emph{geodesic distance} between $q_0$ and $q_1$, and where minimizing paths (if they exist) are termed \emph{geodesics}.
+The functional being minimized in~\eqref{eq:geodesic_dist_parametrized} is the \emph{Riemannian energy} of the path $q(\cdot)$, and thus, geodesics can be interpreted as optimal deformations of minimal `energy' between $q_0$ and $q_1$ -- see Figure~\ref{fig:deformation} for an illustration.
+In a Riemannian setting, geodesics and distances obtained via~\eqref{eq:geodesic_dist_parametrized} form the basis of frameworks for the comparison and statistical shape analysis of surfaces, see~\cite{hartman2023elastic,su2020shape,bauer2021numerical}.

 Nevertheless, we need to look beyond the setting of parametrized surfaces, i.e., geometric data with known point-to-point correspondences.
 Indeed, our goal is to develop a method for the comparison of LAA morphologies on datasets of unregistered LAA meshes, independently of how they are parametrized (or sampled/discretized).
-To this end, we introduce the \textit{reparametrization group} $\D$, i.e., the group of all diffeomorphisms (smooth and bijective maps $\varphi \in C^{\infty}$) of the parameter space $M$.
+To this end, we introduce the \textit{reparametrization group} $\D$, i.e., the group of all diffeomorphisms of the parameter space $M$ (i.e., smooth and bijective maps $\varphi \in C^{\infty}(M)$ with a smooth inverse).
 For any surface $q \in \I$ and $\varphi \in \D$, we say that $q \circ \varphi \in \I$ is a \textit{reparametrization} of $q$ by $\varphi$.
 The discrete analogue of a reparametrization of a surface is a re-meshing of a discretized (e.g. triangulated) 3D mesh.